shezanmirzan/AmElena/README.md

 # AmElena : Elevation Based Navigation System for Amherst, MA, USA
-Elevation-based Navigation (EleNa) is a map based application that gives the user a hiking route between any two points on the map that either minimizes or maximizes the elevation gain and is within “x%” of the shortest path possible where x is user specified.
+We plan to develop a system EleNa, to tell the user a route that maximizes/minimizes the elevation within the user specified limit of the percentage of shortest path, given the start and end locations in the town of Amherst.

 # Set-up